-16 Intangible assets
+15 Intangible assets

-December 31, 2015 December 31, 2014
+December 31, 2016 December 31, 2015

 Goodwill 57.9 57.9

 Licences 19.0 19.0

 76.9 76.9

-For the purpose of impairment testing, intangible assets are allocated to the Company's cash generating units ("CGU's") which represent the lowest level within the Company at which the intangibles are monitored for internal management purposes, which is not higher than the Company's operating segments.
+For the purpose of impairment testing, intangible assets are allocated to the Company's CGUs which represent the lowest level within the Company at which the intangible assets are monitored for internal management purposes, which is not higher than the Company's operating segments.

 Goodwill and intangible assets with indefinite lives are tested annually for impairment.
-The recoverable amount of the Company's CGUs was based was based on fair value less costs to sell.
-The fair value measurement of the Company's CGUs have been categorized as a Level 3 fair value based on the inputs to the valuation techniques used.
+The recoverable amount of the Company's CGUs is based on fair value less costs to sell estimated using discounted cash flows.
+The fair value measurement of the Company's CGUs have been categorized as Level 3 in the fair value hierarchy, as described in note 21, based on the inputs to the valuation techniques used.